Essential Guide to Śrīmad Bhāgavatam 3.21.25: Discover Manu’s Rule and Sacred Geography

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How are Brahmāvarta and Kurukṣetra connected in the discussion?
+Why are Brahmāvarta and Kurukṣetra important in this interpretation?